Skip to main content

 But today, even when I am the happiest, there are so many questions that I can't help but explore.
 I simply don't get why I should be seated at a lower pedestal just because I lack a Y chromosome.
 And honestly this journey of understanding and exploration itself feels isolating.

-By the time I became a young woman, I finally identified my stakes in the fight for empowerment, every adult that I had admired for modern outlook, women-centric thoughts had already switched sides.
+By the time I became a young woman, I finally identified my stakes in the fight for empowerment, every adult that I had admired for their "modern" outlook, women-centric thoughts had already switched sides.
 Even when we don't wish to accept, bowing down to patriarchy is the easiest way to become a model woman.

 Even though I don't dismiss the presence of a supernatural or spiritual power, I doubt if the whole meaning of a woman's existence is to ensure her family's well-being.
 Why the society accepts absent father, drunken husbands and cheating mates more openly than a woman who questions.